-Advanced Data Layouts ("ADLs") are an IPLD convention for customizing how to see and interact with some data.
+Advanced Data Layouts ("ADLs") are a way to take data in IPLD and customize additional ways to see and interact it.
 ADLs can be thought of like a "lens" for data: they can take some data and make it legible in a different way.

 There's a lot to cover about ADLs, so we've split most of the content up into pages:

 |Intro to ADLs||-||Defining ADLs, examples of what ADLs are used for, and discussion of where ADLs fit in the "big picture".|